Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Introduction

-\begin{enumerate}[(A)] \item \emph{Computational reuse} that avoids redundant processing of identical or similar function requests.
+\begin{enumerate}[] \item \emph{Computational reuse} that avoids redundant processing of identical or similar function requests.
 It focuses on reusing the whole or part of the execution, underlying platform (\eg container), and allocated resources of a process.
-A well-established reusing approach is based on caching \cite{carlson2013redis} that can avoid re-execution of a recent task.
-While caching is \emph{retroactive} by nature and can only capture identical tasks, in the serverless computing, there is scope for \emph{proactive} reusing.
-In this manner, similar (or identical) concurrent function calls can be aggregated to one merged task to reuse part of (or the whole) computation.
+A well-established reusing approach is based on caching \cite{carlson2013redis} that can avoid the re-execution of a recent task.
+While caching is \emph{retroactive} by nature and can only capture identical tasks, in serverless computing, there is a scope for \emph{proactive} reusing.
+In this manner, similar (or identical) concurrent function calls can be aggregated to one merged task to reuse a part of (or the whole) computation---even before an instance of the task is complete and cached.
+For example, the scheduler of a serverless system can detect two workflows that share the same sub-task (or use the same data) ahead of time, and schedule the sub-task or data to be reused.

-\item \emph{Approximate computing} that can be employed in circumstances where lower quality (less accurate) results can be tolerated.
-Using approximate computing, cost, energy, and response time of the serverless cloud can be reduced.
-Some common approaches for approximate computing include scaling down the precision of the invoked function, downsampling its input data, skipping some of the computation steps in the function workflow, or approximating the function result from the similar or recent invocations. \end{enumerate}
+\item \emph{Approximate computing} that can be employed in contexts where lower quality (less accurate) results can be tolerated (\eg Machine Learning (ML), live-streaming, etc.).
+Using approximate computing, the cost, energy, and response time of the serverless cloud can be reduced.
+Some common approaches for approximate computing include scaling down the precision of the invoked function, downsampling its input data, skipping some computation steps in the function workflow, or approximating the function result from similar or recent invocations. \end{enumerate}